hudson-and-thames/mlfinlab/docs/source/getting_started/datasets.rst

+.. _getting_started-datasets:

 ========
 Datasets
 ========

-Mlfinlab package contains various financial datasets which can be used by a researcher as sandbox data.
+MlFinLab package contains various financial datasets which can be used by a researcher as sandbox data.

 Tick sample
 ###########

-Mlfinlab provides a sample of tick data for E-Mini S&P 500 futures which can be used to test bar compression algorithms, microstructural features, etc. Tick data sample consists of Timestamp, Price and Volume.
+MlFinLab provides a sample of tick data for E-Mini S&P 500 futures which can be used to test bar compression algorithms, microstructural features, etc. Tick data sample consists of Timestamp, Price and Volume.

 .. py:currentmodule:: mlfinlab.datasets.load_datasets

 .. autofunction:: load_tick_sample